BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

   tpBlacksmith: "teleport 50;70;50;world"
   caughtAllFish: "notify You caught enough fish!\nReturn to the blacksmith! io:Title sound:firework_rocket"
 ```
+It lets the player know that they successfully completed the objective.

 ## 3. Creating the item in the items section